brefphp/extra-php-extensions/docs/newrelic-agent-README.md

 newrelic.daemon.app_connect_timeout = ${NEW_RELIC_DAEMON_APP_CONNECT_TIMEOUT}
 newrelic.daemon.start_timeout = ${NEW_RELIC_DAEMON_START_TIMEOUT}
 ```

+After changing your configuration to reference the ENVIRONMENT VARIABLES you can then set their values in Lambda and replace them using your KMS.
+Giving additional security to your deployed code rather than having license key.
+If using a KMS it will make it easy to globally change across numerous Lambda's the location of a daemon, the log level or the license key if you need to change where the data reports.

 ## A Standalone Daemon
 In this example, the New Relic Daemon will be running on ECS or an EC2 instance listening on port 31339.
 If you follow the New Relic documentation and just install the daemon to a host, you can have it listen for incoming connectivity.